Kansas Open Records Act (KORA)

 Commensurate with the actual costs in hospital employee time and resources, fees shall be charged for the retrieval, review, and production of public records.
 In accordance with K.S.A.
 45-219, the following fee rates are established and may be applied:

 The hospital will provide an estimate of the costs prior to fulfilling a request, if applicable, with payment of total estimated fees required by check or money order in advance of records production.
+Upon request, the hospital will also provide an itemized statement of costs actually incurred and charged, which shall include the hourly rates charged for each employee or other person involved in making the requested records available and an itemized list of any other fees charged.
 If the actual cost in time and resources exceeds the fee estimate, the requester will be billed for the balance of fees incurred, with full payment required before records release.
 If the actual cost is less than the fee estimate, the requestor will be refunded any difference over $5.00.
 See Data Tree, LLC v.
 Meek, 279 Kan.
 445 (2005) (requester must pay actual costs associated with KORA request, including cost for public body to review and redact exempt information).

-If a requester disagrees with the denial of access to records or with the charges for obtaining records, such requester may appeal the decision to the Freedom of Information Officer.
+Questions about requesting records, the denial of access to records, or the charges for obtaining records, may be directed to the Freedom of Information Officer or his/her designee.
 The Executive Director of Quality and Safety is the hospital’s designated Freedom of Information Officer.

 Freedom of Information Officer